ATL-Flaneur/CoreWebApp/README.md

 ### Configure a data source for the Server app

-From the Grafana main dashboard at *http://localhost:3000*, click the menu icon in the top-left corner and select *Connections*.
+From the Grafana main dashboard, click the spiral menu icon in the top-left corner and select *Connections*.
 Type *Prometheus* into the search bar, then click on the *Prometheus* icon that appears in the *Data sources* panel.
 Click on the *Add data source* button that appears in the top-right corner of the screen.

 Get the UID of the data source from the page URL.
 For example, if the URL is: